derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-If you have a header row in your csv, enter 1, otherwise enter 0.
+If you have a header row in your csv enter 1, otherwise enter 0.
+You can also enter any arbitrary row number if you want to skip ahead in the file.

 The script will then start adding people to neo4j and you'll see a confirmation for each person as they're added.